 Click the Kindle eBooks link, and you land on a page that should happily satisfy your browsing dreams.
-In the center of the page are lists such as Kindle Select, which features 25 noteworthy books for the week, New & Noteworthy, Kindle Singles, Picks for You, and other options with the book covers prominently featured.
+In the center of the page are lists such as Kindle Select, which features 25 noteworthy books for the week, New & Noteworthy Kindle Books, Picks for You, and other options (note that this page changes frequently) with the book covers prominently featured.

 Even though over a million Kindle-compatible e-books are in the Kindle Store, still millions upon millions of printed books are in the world.
 Unfortunately, they aren't all available in a Kindle edition.
 If a particular book you want is for sale at Amazon (U.S.) in print form, but not in a Kindle edition, click the Tell the Publisher!

 For example, popular author J.K.
 Rowling was originally opposed to e-books, but the Harry Potter series became available for purchase in 2012.
 The Potter books are available also to borrow for free through the Kindle Owners' Lending Library.
 Consumer demand likely influenced these changes.

 "Wait a minute!" you're saying, "I don't want to use my computer to search for e-books.
 Can I search from my Kindle Paperwhite?"
 Of course you can!
 Simply tap the Store icon on the toolbar.
 If the wireless in not turned on, you will receive a message to take your Kindle Paperwhite out of Airplane mode.

 If you have a Wi-Fi–only Kindle Paperwhite, you need to be somewhere with a Wi-Fi hotspot.
 If you have a Kindle Paperwhite 3G, you should be good to go anywhere that has 3G service.